njwhite/devnan/README.md

 # /dev/nan

-A device driver to let you memory-map arbitary numbers of double `NaN` values.
+A device driver to let you memory-map arbitary numbers of double `NaN` values in O(1) time.

 ## Useful links